 Permanent Registration (for government entities only).

 Titling is not an option.
-Volunteer emergency services may apply for a permanent registration for a vessel that is primarily used for search and rescue.
-Must be processed at NCWRC Headquarters by mail or in person.
+Volunteer emergency services may apply for a permanent registration for a vessel primarily used for search and rescue.
+The application must be processed at NCWRC Headquarters by mail or in person.

 No chargeNo charge